jayakrishna9655/Lead-Code-Programs-/README.md

 12. Reverse a Array
 13. Find the maximum and minimum element in an array.
 14. Write a program to search an element in an array (linear search).
+15. Insert an element at a specific position in an array.
+16. Remove an element from an array at a specific position.